 \section{Abstract}

-We construct in a rigorous mathematical way interacting quantum field theories on a p-adic spacetime.
+We construct in a rigorous mathematical way interacting quantum field theories on a $p$-adic spacetime.
 The main result is the construction of a measure on a function space which allows a rigorous definition of the partition function.
-The calculation of the correlation functions is carried out in the standard form.
-In the case of $\varphi^{4}$-theories, we show the existence of systems admitting spontaneous symmetry breaking.
+The advantage of the approach presented here is that all the perturbation calculations can be carried out in the standard way using functional derivatives, but in a mathematically rigorous way.